ACT Seniors/MyWay Card

 Having trouble using your Seniors / MyWay card on public transport?

-MyWay cards remain valid for two years from the date of the last 'transaction' (a 'transaction' could be either travel, recharge or when the card has been originally activated).
-Once a card has expired, it cannot be reactivated and you will need to apply for a new card through COTA ACT, ACT public libraries or ACCESS Canberra shopfronts.
-Concession entitlements and stored value on a registered MyWay Card may be transferred where the registered card is replaced
+MyWay cards remain active for two years from the date of the last 'transaction' (a 'transaction' could be either travel, recharge or when the card has been originally activated).
+If you have not used your card for two years it will become inactive (or expire).
+Once a card has expired, it cannot be reactivated and you will need to apply for a new card through COTA ACT, ACT public libraries or ACCESS Canberra Service Centre's.
+Concession entitlements and stored value on a registered MyWay Card may be transferred where the registered card is replaced.

 To ensure your MyWay card is looked after, the following are recommended: